dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ## Log level

 Every log specifies a [LogLevel](/dotnet/api/microsoft.extensions.logging.logLevel) value.
 The log level indicates the degree of severity or importance.
-For example, you might write an `Information` log when a method ends normally, a `Warning` log when a method returns a 404 return code, and an `Error` log for an unexpected exception.
+For example, you might write an `Information` log when a method ends normally and a `Warning` log when a method returns a 404 return code.

 In the following code example, the names of the methods (for example, `LogWarning`) specify the log level.
 The first parameter is the [Log event ID](#log-event-id).
 The second parameter is a [message template](#log-message-template) with placeholders for argument values provided by the remaining method parameters.
 The method parameters are explained in more detail later in this article.